Home » Symptoms » Dog Symptoms A-Z » Muscle Pain

 - Dermatomyositis (Inflammation of the Skin, Muscles, and Blood Vessels)

-- Leptospirosis (Bacterial Infection with Leptospira)
+- Leptospirosis (Bacterial infection with Leptospira)

 - Polymyositis and Dermatomyositis (Generalized Inflammatory Skin and Muscle Disease)

-- Sarcocystosis (Parasitic Infection with Sarcocystis Species)
+- Sarcocystosis (Parasitic infection with Sarcocystis species)

 - Systemic Lupus Erythematosus, SLE (Chronic Autoimmune Disease)

-- Anaplasmosis (Parasitic Infectious Disease Caused by Anaplasma)
+- Anaplasmosis (Parasitic infectious disease caused by Anaplasma)

 Basics and possible causes

-A less obvious cause could be infectionAn infection is the colonization and multiplication of pathogens such as bacteria, viruses, fungi, or parasites in an organism, which often, but not always, leads to a disease. with certain parasites, such as Neospora or Toxoplasma, which can cause muscle inflammation.
+A less obvious cause could be an infectionAn infection is the colonization and multiplication of pathogens such as bacteria, viruses, fungi, or parasites in an organism, which often, but not always, leads to a disease. with certain parasites, such as Neospora or Toxoplasma, which can triggerA trigger is a stimulus that elicits a specific reaction or state.
+In veterinary medicine, this can refer to emotional responses, such as fear or aggression, or medical conditions, such as seizures in dogs and cats. muscle inflammation.
 MetabolicMetabolic refers to metabolism, i.e. the entirety of chemical processes that take place in a living organism to enable life processes.
-Metabolic disorders can cause a variety of Diseases in Dogs and cats. disorders such as hypothyroidism or Cushing’s syndromeA syndrome is a group of symptoms that occur together and indicate a specific disease or condition.
-A syndrome can be caused by various factors and is often complex in its diagnosis and treatment. can also lead to muscle problems, as they affect the dog’s overall metabolism.
+Metabolic disorders can cause a variety of Diseases in Dogs and cats. diseases such as hypothyroidism or Cushing’s syndromeA syndrome is a group of symptoms that occur together and indicate a specific disease or condition.
+A syndrome can be caused by various factors and is often complex in its diagnosis and treatment. can also lead to muscle problems because they affect the dog’s overall metabolism.

 Typical accompanying symptoms